 If you have time, make sure you potter around some of these harbour towns; you will often see seals bobbing around the moored boats.
 Sandcastles, dune jumping, surfing, and sea swimming are all on the cards too, keeping the kids entertained for hours.

 For more inspiration on how to enjoy the Northumbrian coastline, make sure you check out our guide on 10 things to do on the Northumbrian coast.

 Walks in and around Rothbury

-With its picturesque walking routes, romantic riverbanks and bustling high street, Rothbury is the perfect location for those who love getting out and about by foot.
+With its picturesque trails, romantic riverbanks and bustling high street, walking is one of the best things to do in Rothbury.
 The River Coquet flows through the town creating a peaceful haven for the nature and wildlife that thrive on its banks.
 It flows through the Coquet Valley which provides a beautiful mix of wild meadows and moorland for you to experience.
 Walkers from all over come here to escape into the wilderness and soak up the surrounding beauty.
 Here are two walks worth trying during your visit to Rothbury:

 Rothbury riverside walk